-Established in 2002 by a donation from Dr David Godden in recognition of Dr Davidson, a former member of this Faculty, for his extensive research in resource economics in Australia.
-Awarded annually, on the recommendation of the Agricultural and Resource Economics Discipline Leader, to the Bachelor of Resource Economics student showing the greatest proficiency at the first year examinations.
+Established in 2002 by a donation from Dr David Godden in recognition of Dr Davidson, a former member of this faculty, for his extensive research in resource economics in Australia.
+Awarded annually, on the recommendation of the Agricultural and Resource Economics research group leader, to the Bachelor of Resource Economics student showing the greatest proficiency at the first year examinations.
 Value: \$200